 The Hermant Building at 19 Dundas Square, designed by Bond & Smith Architects in 1913, is an early and excellent surviving example of terracotta cladding in Toronto.
 When it was completed, this 10-storey building was the tallest in the city, and a significant landmark.
 The Hermant Building originally housed the headquarters of Imperial Optical which at one time controlled over 80 percent of the optical industry in Canada.

-As part of a 40-storey mixed-use redevelopment designed by Diamond Schmidt, ERA has been working as heritage architects on both 19 and 21 Dundas Square.
-Our scope of work has included:
+As part of a 40-storey mixed-use redevelopment designed by Diamond Schmidt, ERA worked as heritage architects on both 19 and 21 Dundas Square.
+Our scope of work included:

 - preservation, restoration, and refurbishment of both buildings, including exteriors and lobbies;